tomgeorge/backup-restore-operator/README.md

 Find all the pods that use that pvc
 Call freeze
-Use snapshot.external-storage.k8s.io api to create snapshot Watch VolumeSnapshot object until it has an id Unfreeze the pods
+Use snapshot.external-storage.k8s.io api to create snapshot Watch VolumeSnapshot object until it has a timestamp Unfreeze the pods
-Watch the VolumeSnapshot to wait for the upload to complete (get some ID that corresponds to the uploaded data)
+Watch the VolumeSnapshot to wait for the upload to complete (wait for readyToUse) Create a VolumeClaim that has the source set to the VolumeSnapshot object Create a Pod with the VolumeClaim mounted inside of it Sync the mount point with an object store (rsync, restic, look for tools) Need two fields for this: the backup provider and the subdirectory

 ### Restore Flow